My True Love

-I am a 50-year-old birth father in reunion with my children after twenty-four years of separation by a closed adoption.
+I am a 50-year-old birth father who reunited with my children after twenty-four years of separation in a closed adoption.
 My love for them was typical of any good father, but our adoption was not typical.
-I had custody of our 4-year-old boy and 3-year-old girl, and the birth mother had no part in the arrangements for the adoption.
-There is much written about adoption, but almost nothing addresses our situation.
+I had custody of our 4-year-old boy and 3-year-old girl, and their mother had no part in the arrangements for the adoption.
+People have written a lot about adoption, but almost nothing addresses our situation.
 Rather than be impatient as I wait for someone to speak for us, I try to tell my story often.

 Our reunion has sometimes been a difficult time, emotionally, with many trips back to a period in my life that was extremely trying.

 At the time of the adoption, my children were living with my sister.
 I arranged this after I found my children residing in an unsuitable environment with my ex-wife.
 Even though I recognized that she was unable to care for them properly, I couldn’t do any better myself.
 I was recovering from a physical and mental breakdown that had left me totally disabled.
 Caring for myself was difficult enough to manage.

 My elder sister had always been the rock of our family.
 I hoped that the children might stay with her indefinitley.
 That was not to be.
 An officer of our church counseled her that the children needed a permanent home.
 She said she had found a couple in the congregation who were willing to adopt both children.
 My sister had always been quite close to the church, so advice from the hierarchy was not something she could take lightly.

 When my sister presented this idea to me, I believed it was the best thing for the children.
 I had been declared permanently disabled and there was no indication that I would ever be well enough to care for them, even though my love for them was firmly intact.
 I had spent my youth in this church and was always impressed by the warm, happy families I’d known there.
 They were a stark contrast to the chaotic conditions of alcoholism and mental illness in my own childhood home.